 - Add the rice, plus the salt and stir.
 Bring to a boil, then reduce heat to low (just above minimum) and cover tightly with a lid.
 Cook 12-15 minutes, or until liquid has been absorbed by the rice.
 Tip: Insert a fork or knife straight down into the pot and push the rice aside.
 If you see liquid, it still needs more time to cook.

 - When most of the liquid is gone, turn off the heat and place lid on tight.
-Allow the pot is remain on the burner another 5-10 minutes, or until you're ready to eat.
+Allow the pot to remain on the burner another 5-10 minutes, or until you're ready to eat.
 The residual heat inside the pot will finish steaming the rice.